 In Bruges — one of the best films set in Belgium

-Winner of a Golden Globe, this film follows two British hitmen who take refuge in Bruges after a botched contract.
-Entirely shot in the medieval city, iconic locations include the Belfry, Minnewater Bridge, Koningin Astridpark, the Church of Jerusalem, and the magnificent canals.
-The Relais Bourgondisch Cruyce Hotel is also a key filming location, where protagonists Ray and Ken stay.
+A Golden Globe winner, this film follows two British hitmen who hide out in Bruges after a botched job.
+Entirely shot in the medieval city, it features iconic spots like the Belfry, Minnewater Bridge, Koningin Astridpark, the Church of Jerusalem, and the magnificent canals.
+The Relais Bourgondisch Cruyce Hotel, where the protagonists stay, is also a key filming location.

 Dikkenek

-This cult Belgian comedy features colorful characters, between Brussels and Charleroi.
-It includes scenes shot in Brussels, Antwerp, and Namur, and an offbeat atmosphere that makes you want to explore the local culture.
-It’s one of the best Belgian films to get used to the accent before you go!
+This cult Belgian comedy is filled with colorful characters and an offbeat atmosphere that will make you want to explore the local culture.
+Filmed in Brussels, Antwerp, and Namur, it’s one of the best Belgian films to help you get used to the accent before you go.

 The Danish Girl — a must-see movie filmed in Belgium

-Through her journey of transformation, we follow the story of Lili Elbe who discovers Brussels as a refuge as she asserts her identity.
-From iconic cafes like La Mort Subite and Le Falstaff, to walks in the Royal Park, the city becomes the stage for her first steps towards freedom.
-While primarily set in Denmark and France, Brussels serves as a significant backdrop for Lili Elbe’s journey of self-discovery and transformation.
+As she embarks on her journey of transformation, Lili Elbe finds refuge in Brussels.
+The city becomes the stage for her first steps toward freedom.
+We see her at iconic cafes like La Mort Subite and Le Falstaff, and on walks through the Royal Park.
+While primarily set in Denmark and France, Brussels serves as a significant backdrop for her journey of self-discovery.

 The Nun’s Story